ebeneditos/telegram.bot/docs/index.md

 print(bot$get_me())
 ```

 **Note:** Bots can't initiate conversations with users.
 A user must either add them to a group or send them a message first.
-People can use ``telegram.me/<bot_username>`` links or username search to find your bot.
+People can use `telegram.me/<your-bot-username>` links or username search to find your bot (searching for @<your-bot-username> in any of the Telegram clients).

 ## Getting and retreiving messages